joshgerdes/jekyll-uno/_drafts/azure-point-to-site-vpn-and-private-dns-resolver.md

 Customers will no longer need to provision IaaS-based solutions on their virtual networks to resolve names registered on Azure Private DNS Zones and can do conditional forwarding of domains back to on-premises, across multi-cloud providers, and public DNS servers.

 This solution can work with your Azure ExpressRoute, Azure VPN, or Azure Bastion setup.

+#### What are the benefits of Azure Private DNS Resolver?

+* **Zero Maintenance:** Fully managed service which does not require you to patch or plan for any downtime of your service.
+* **Cost Reduction:** Run at a fraction of traditional IaaS solutions which typically would require planning for high availability, resiliency, and backup of configurations.
+* **Highly Available:** Built-in high availability, zone redundancy.
+You will no longer need to plan for [availability zones](https://docs.microsoft.com/azure/availability-zones/az-overview) awareness nor how many instances to provision per region Azure availability zones are physically separate locations within each Azure region that are tolerant to local failures and are connected by a high-performance network with a round-trip latency of less than 2ms.
+* **DevOps Friendly:** Build your pipelines with Terraform, Azure Resource Manager, REST API support, Go, Typescript/Javascript.
+This will allow you to keep a consistent configuration and experience across regions and different instances of your service.